-10.0 Fixed term and permanent exclusion
+10.0 Suspension and permanent exclusion

-- 10.1 All our academies work tremendously hard to avoid fixed term and permanent exclusion but, at times, it can be necessary to address a more serious behaviour matter.
+- All our academies work tremendously hard to avoid fixed term and permanent exclusion but, at times, it can be necessary to address a more serious behaviour matter.
 All our academies comply with the law and communicate with families as clearly as possible. - 10.2 More detailed information about fixed term and permanent exclusion can be found in our Exclusions Policy.